faenrandir/a_careful_examination/documents/light_and_truth_letter/01-manipulation-and-fallacies.md

 [point out a reddit post where this is what is being encouraged and quantify the encouragement]

-> ...
+> <span style="color:red; margin-left:-10px;"> ...
 I was (and in some way still am) one of these members.
 I did not know nearly enough, even after engaging with critics of the Church for years.
 Part of the problem is that I have a job and a family.
 Who has the time, resources, and capacity to become a historian and scholar overnight?
 That’s the trick.
 I could feel critics egging me on to shift the burden of proof onto the Church.
 All the critic has done is share a half-truth with a negative implication.
 This tactic has a dark motive and is very effective for propagandists.
 Over time, I found that the negative narratives spun by critics almost always had a good answer.
 All I had to do was learn more.

 The same kinds of forces that critics might use to oversimplify the issues are the same kinds of forces the LDS Church capitalizes on to keep members in (just trust the BYU scholars and any half-truths [likely shared unawares] shared with _positive_ implications).
 Two sides of the same coin.

-> ...
+> <span style="color:red; margin-left:-10px;"> ...
 I have learned that the information is not the problem.
 The real issue is in the interpretation.
 Critics tried to convince me that they only shared what the Church did not want me to know.

 Can we see the substance of these discussions?

-> When examined carefully, I realized that most everything “new” the critics shared was relatively innocuous ...
+> <span style="color:red; margin-left:-10px;"> When examined carefully, I realized that most everything “new” the critics shared was relatively innocuous ...

 Certainly, some issues are not death blows.
 Many issues when examined in depth